 - Mix them together

-- Pour them in a greased 8×8 baking dish.
+- Pour them into a greased 8×8 baking dish.

 - Bake at 350 degrees for 35-40 minutes until solidified.
 Cool + slice!